 Exercise and weight loss

-A good diet and regular exercise are the first steps to managing conditions, such as type 2 diabetes.
-In fact, weight loss is the cornerstone of treatment for people with type 2 diabetes.
+A healthful diet and regular exercise are the first steps to managing type 2 diabetes.
+Weight loss is the cornerstone of treatment for people with this condition.

-Research has shown that physical activity combined with modest weight loss can reduce the risk for type 2 diabetes by up to 58 percent.
+A study from 2010 has shown that increased physical activity and modest weight loss can reduce the risk for type 2 diabetes by up to 58 percent.

 - brisk walking